bitcoin/bitcoin/CONTRIBUTING.md

 projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.

-Whether a pull request is merged into vBitcoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into BTCSQ Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general